sampon-kayttaja/tikawe-image-board/README.md

 - The user can add an upvote on posts that they like
 - Every user has their own profile page that includes all their posts
 - The app has a counter that shows the total amount of users and posts

+- I started the project with the same idea in 3. period but never finished the course.